ucsb-cs156-s21/proj-ucsb-courses-search/frontend/docs/auth0.md

 # Now returning to the Auth0 configuration...

 On the same page you should see a "Domain" and "Client ID".
-Copy those values into your `frontent/.env.local` file.
+* Copy those values into your `frontent/.env.local` file.
+* You may also see other fields such as `REACT_APP_AUTH0_AUDIENCE`; don't worry about those for now.
+We'll fill in the other fields in later steps.

-In the "Connections" tab of **your app** (not from the sidebar), uncheck Username-Password-Authentication.
+In the "Connections" tab of **your app** (not from the sidebar)
+* Uncheck Username-Password-Authentication.
-Ensure google-oauth2 is checked (it should be by default).
+* Ensure `google-oauth2` is checked (it should be by default).

 ## Setting up Google OAuth